hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - scan emails using <span style="color: #bb6600;">AntiVirus signatures</span> to make sure there are no viruses attached in emails
   - <span style="color: #bb6600;">SenderBase</span>: an email reputation service designed to help email administrators research senders, identify legitimate sources of email, and block spammers
   - outbreak filter: used to block emails from bad mail server
+  - message action: 1) deliver; 2) drop; 3) quarantine
+  - secondary action:
+    - sending a copy to a plolicy quarantine if deliver
+    - encrypting messages
+    - alerting the subject header w/ DLP violation
+    - <span style="color: #bb6600;">adding disclaimer text to message</span>
+    - sending message to alternative destination
+    - sending copies (bcc) to other receipients
+    - sending a DLP violation notification to sender or other contacts

 - Web Security Appliance (WSA)